chiziproxy/Signup-Page/README.md

 # Signup-Page
-This repo contains a signup which will be used in my tutorials on chiziproxy youtube channel
+The master repo contains a signup which will be used in my tutorials on chiziproxy youtube channel